arlotito/IotEdgePerf/README.md

 # iotEdgePerf
 A framework and a CLI tool to measure throughput and end-to-end latency of an IoT Edge.
 Useful for:
-* measuring the max rate/throughput and latency achievable
+* measuring the rate/throughput at transmitter egress (A) and iot hub ingress (B) along with the A-to-B latency
-* sizing HW (or VM) to meet the target rate/latency
+* sizing HW (or VM) to meet the target rate/latency or assessing the maximum rate/throughput achievable on a given configuration
-* optimizing rates/latency by fine-tuning message batching...
+* optimizing rates/latency by fine-tuning message batching

 ![](./images/architecture.png)